LeoScara00/MS_Thesis-Theoretical_Convergence_Guarantees_of_Diffusion_Models/README.md

 until the distribution becomes close to a simple Gaussian law.
 One then learns how to reverse this dynamics in order to generate entirely new samples.

-A fundamental result shows that the reverse-time process is itself a stochastic differential equation involving the score function,
+A fundamental result shows that the reverse-time process is itself a stochastic differential equation involving the score function

 $$
 \nabla \log p_t(x),